Trump to meet South Korea's Moon with North Korea summit hanging in the balance

-WASHINGTON (Reuters) - U.S. President Donald Trump met South Korean President Moon Jae-in on Tuesday amid concerns that Trump’s planned summit with North Korean leader Kim Jong Un on denuclearization next month might fall apart.
+WASHINGTON (Reuters) - U.S. President Donald Trump is to meet South Korean President Moon Jae-in on Tuesday amid concerns that Trump’s planned summit with North Korean leader Kim Jong Un on denuclearization next month might fall apart.

 Moon’s White House visit was intended to be a fine-tuning of the U.S. and South Korean strategy for dealing with Kim at what would be the first-ever meeting between U.S. and North Korean presidents.